gpr-opthyprms

 --useinv

-Use matrix inversion pathway (for testing only).
+Use the matrix inversion pathway (for testing only).

 --calclogpl